jugmac00/flask-reuploaded/README.rst

 Incompatibilities between Flask-Reuploaded and Flask-Uploads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+As already mentioned,
+staying compatible with `Flask-Uploads` is one of this project's goals.

-Currently, there are no known incompatibilities.
+Nevertheless, there are the following known incompatibilities:

-Just follow the **Uninstall and install** instructions below.
+- the `patch_request_class` helper function has been removed;
+  the function was only necessary for Flask 0.6 and earlier.

 Please note, that `Flask-Uploads`,
 and thus also `Flask-Reuploaded` has an builtin **autoserve** feature.